Athanasie Cadot

-Athanasie Cadot (1736–1776) was a Nipissing Ojibwe trader, diplomat, and the first wife of fur trader Jean-Baptiste Cadot.
+Athanasie Cadot (Note: The surname becomes Cadotte later on, for further information about this click here.)
+(1736–1776) was a Nipissing Ojibwe trader, diplomat, and the first wife of fur trader Jean-Baptiste Cadot.

 She began living with Cadot after he entered the wilderness.
 Following the birth of their daughter, the two were married.
 During Pontiac's War, she saved the life of Alexander Henry the elder while pregnant with her son Michel Cadotte.
 She later accompanied her children to Montreal, where they attended school, until her death in 1776.

 Historians have noted her character and energy, considering her an important contributor to her husband's success and a significant figure in the North American fur trade.

 Early life

 Athanasie Cadot was born around 1736 in the Lake Nipissing region, northwest of Lake Huron.
 She was an Ojibwe woman of the Catfish clan (Awause, or Awaazisii) and was identified as Nipissing.

 She was the daughter of a chief and the sister of Shosh-e-man.
 She was also related to Madjeckewiss, and her children were first cousins to Chief Nodin and second cousins to Chief Great Marten.
 These family connections later contributed to her ability to establish a wide network of relationships with Indigenous communities.

 Fur trader Jean-Baptiste Cadot lived with her after he arrived in the region.
 In 1750, at Sault Ste.
 Marie, Louis Legardeur de Repentigny began constructing a fort and found Athanasie living with Cadot.
 Repentigny instructed the couple to begin farming.

 Following the birth of their daughter, Marie Renée, Athanasie and Cadot chose to formalize their relationship in the European tradition and traveled to Michilimackinac.
 They were married at Sainte Anne Church on October 28, 1756, in a ceremony officiated by Father Le Franc.
 According to historian John P. DuLong, the priest identified Athanasie as Nipissing, possibly due to confusion between the Catfish clan and the Nipissing people, or because Athanasie's father may have been named Nipissing.

 Her marriage, along with her kinship ties to Madjeckewiss, strengthened Cadot's standing as a trusted ally and influential figure among the Ojibwe and other Indigenous groups in the region.
 Historian Arthur Silver Morton described the union as follows:

 Jean Baptiste Cadotte, interpreter to the late French garrison at the fort of the place...
 He was married to a Saulteur chief's daughter, a woman of uprightness, energy, and force of character, and through her he was able to play the part of marchant voyageur for the Indians of the lake.